 There are four small waterfront parks and landings in East Seattle, including Slater Park, Proctor Landing, Garfield Landing, and the recently relandscaped Calkins Landing.
 Secret Park, which includes a small playground, is also located in East Seattle.

 East Seattle is one of Mercer Island’s most coveted neighborhoods and features some of the most expensive waterfront and non-waterfront real estate.
 Many of the smaller bungalows and mid-century homes are being replaced with new construction modern and craftsman homes.
-In 2016, 4 homes were sold in East Seattle (a significant decrease from previous years) with an average sale price of $2,086,988.
+In 2017, 7 homes sold in East Seattle with a median sale price of $1,200,000.
+The 5-year appreciation rate for this neighborhood is 34.45%.